English to Danish video translator online | AI tool

 English to Danish

 Translate English videos into clear, natural Danish in just minutes with HeyGen.
-Generate Danish subtitles, create natural Danish voiceovers, or produce AI dubbing without manual editing or complex software.
+Generate Danish subtitles, create natural Danish voiceovers, or produce AI dubbing without manual editing or complicated software.

 Upload your English video, choose Danish, and complete the entire process directly in your browser.
 HeyGen handles transcription, translation, timing alignment, and export in one streamlined workflow.